wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 Note that the status fetch may fail at an unrecoverable error `PA2ErrorCodeProtocolUpgrade`, meaning that it's not possible to upgrade PowerAuth protocol to a newer version.
 In this case, it's recommended to [remove the activation locally](#activation-removal).

 To get more information about activation states, check [Activation States](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation.md#activation-states) chapter available in our [powerauth-crypto](https://github.com/wultra/powerauth-crypto) repository.

 ## Data Signing

 The main feature of PowerAuth protocol is data signing.
 PowerAuth has three types of signatures:

 - **Symmetric Multi-Factor Signature**: Suitable for most operations, such as login, new payment or confirming changes in settings.
-- **Asymmetric Private Key Signarture**: Suitable for documents, where strong one sided signature is desired.
+- **Asymmetric Private Key Signature**: Suitable for documents, where strong one sided signature is desired.
 - **Symmetric Offline Multi-Factor Signature**: Suitable for very secure operations, where the signature is validated over the out-of-band channel.
 - **Verify server signed data**: Suitable for receiving arbitrary data from the server.